vikassharma83021/Xamarin-CrossDownloadManager/README.md

 ### Contribute

-If you want to contribute, just fork the project, write some code or just file an issue if you don't konw how to realize the change you want to see.
+If you want to contribute, just fork the project, write some code or just file an issue if you don't know how to realize the change you want to see.

 ### Licensing